What’s the job market like in the energy industry?

 Yes.
 All students are required to participate in the residency seminars.
 Each student will be expected to attend two executive-style residency seminars offered over a long weekend in Tulsa or at some other center of energy activity (e.g., Houston).
 Professional master’s degree programs such as this one typically require residencies, and two such residencies completed over the course of a two-year program is a very minimal requirement.
 The residency seminars also take the place of a thesis requirement.
 The first residency seminar is conducted over the weekend immediately preceding the first week of fall classes.
-The second residency seminar occurs each year in the middle of the spring semester (typically in April).
+The second residency seminar occurs each year the Thursday and Friday before commencement.
 The purpose of the residency seminars is to provide the students with greater access to industry experts and leaders of energy companies.
 They also provide students with opportunities to interact and network with colleagues and faculty in a face-to-face setting.

 What costs are associated with attending the residency seminars?